Robert E. Trono

 Robert E. Trono is the current Vice President and Chief Security Officer of the Lockheed Martin Corporation in Bethesda, Maryland.

 Prior to joining Lockheed Martin, he was Deputy Director of the United States Marshals Service.
 In this role, he was the Service's chief operating officer, overseeing a budget of $825 million and 10,000 full-time and contract employees.
-Among its missions, the its primary responsibility is the security of 2,200 federal judges, 5500 federal prosecutors and more than 400 facilities throughout the nation.
+Among its missions, its primary responsibility is the security of 2,200 federal judges, 5500 federal prosecutors and more than 400 facilities throughout the nation.
 It also manages the United States Federal Witness Protection Program (WITSEC) which protects, relocates and gives new identities to threatened federal witnesses.

 Trono also served in the United States Department of Justice (DOJ) as senior counsel to the Deputy Attorney General of the United States.
 He advised the Deputy Attorney General on a wide variety of matters and oversight responsibility over several agencies, including the Marshals Service and the Federal Bureau of Prisons.